ricniew/ITM-TLS1.n-implementation/README.md

 4. Start the agent using **_net start [servicename]_** , for example `net stop KNTCMA_Primary`

 **Important notes:**
-- **(1)** The variables you add into the ini file `[Override Local Settings]` section, will be added or modified in the exsiting Registry key `HKEY_LOCAL_MACHINE\SOFTWARE\Candle\K[pc]\Ver610\Primary\Environment`.
-In future, every manuall change in that registry key or MTEMS configuration tool, will be overwritten by the override section regardless what you set in the MTEMS tool.
+- **(1)** The variables you add into the ini file `[Override Local Settings]` section, will be added or modified in the exsiting Registry key `HKEY_LOCAL_MACHINE\SOFTWARE\Candle\K[pc]\Ver610\Primary\Environment` after reconfiguration.
+In future, every manuall change in that registry key or MTEMS configuration tool, will be overwritten by the override section and your changes will be ignored.
 This behavior may differ for subnode or instance agents.
-- **(2)** Before a mass rollout, you must successfully test it for each agent type you want to modify
+- **(2)** Before a mass rollout, you must successfully test new settings for each agent type you want to modify

 ON LINUX/UNIX: